Drakang/NodepopApp/README.md

 ## GET

-1. Go to your url that you set on `.env` bejore E.g:
+1. Go to your url that you set on `.env` before E.g:

     `http://localhost:3000/`